skytog/llama-dl_7B-13B/README.md

 [HN discussion](https://news.ycombinator.com/item?id=35026902) | [Twitter announcement](https://twitter.com/theshawwn/status/1632238214529400832)

-## News

-**Update (March 7, 3:35 PM CST)**: Looking to inference from the model?
-See https://github.com/shawwn/llama-dl/issues/1#issuecomment-1458870564 to use the improved sampler.
-(Facebook's sampler was using poor defaults, so no one was able to get anything good out of the model till now.)

-**Update (March 5, 12:52 PM CST)**: [@anitakirkovska](https://twitter.com/anitakirkovska) let us use their fabulous llama photo.
-If you happen to like the new header image as much as I do, be sure to check out their [AI newsletter](https://www.theprompt.io/) and their [tweets about us](https://twitter.com/anitakirkovska/status/1632447982720131074).

-**Update (March 5, 9:51 AM CST)**: HN user MacsHeadroom left a [valuable comment](https://news.ycombinator.com/item?id=35029766):

-> I'm running LLaMA-65B on a single A100 80GB with 8bit quantization. $1.5/hr on vast.ai
->
-> The output is at least as good as davinci.
->
-> I think some early results are using bad repetition penalty and/or temperature settings.
-I had to set both fairly high to get the best results.
-(Some people are also incorrectly comparing it to chatGPT/ChatGPT API which is not a good comparison.
-But that's a different problem.)
->
-> I've had it translate, write poems, tell jokes, banter, write executable code.
-It does it all-- and all on a single card.

 ## Intro

 This repository contains a high-speed download of LLaMA, Facebook's 65B parameter model that was recently made available via torrent.
 (Discussion: [Facebook LLAMA is being openly distributed via torrents](https://news.ycombinator.com/item?id=35007978))